Select Department

 • In a typical small room, you might place an absorber panel at each side of your listening position.
 Covering the mirror points we talked about above.

-• Where possible, also put another panel on the ceiling above your head and covering the mirror points.
+• Where possible, also put another panel on the ceiling above your head and cover the mirror points to reduce background noise pollution.
 You might also want to put panels on the walls behind your monitors.

 • Place bass traps in whatever corners are accessible to absorb those heavy low-end frequencies.